-It is very important to ensure that the data is secure and only available to authorized users.
-In IoT a user can be human, machines and services, and internal objects (devices that are part of the network) and external objects (devices that are not part of the network).
-For example, it is crucial to make sure that sensors don't reveal the collected data to neighboring nodes [6].
-One more confidentiality issue that must be addressed is how the data will be managed.
+3.1.1.
+Confidentiality.
+It is important to ensure that data is secure and only available to authorized users.
+In IoT the term user includes human as well as machines and services, and it also includes the internal objects (devices that are part of the network) and external objects (devices that are not part of the network).
+For example, it is crucial to make sure that sensors do not reveal the collected data to neighboring nodes [6].
+One more issue that must be addressed in the IoT security is how the data will be managed.
 It is important for the users of IoT to be aware of the data management mechanisms that will be applied, the process or person responsible for the management, and to ensure that the data is protected throughout the process [7].

-2) Integrity

-The IoT is based on exchanging data between many different devices, which is why it is very important to ensure the accuracy of the data; that it is coming from the right sender as well as to ensure that the data is not tampered during the process of transmission due to intended or unintended interference.
-The integrity feature can be imposed by maintaining end-to-end security in IoT communication.
-The data traffic is managed by the use of firewalls and protocols, but it does not guarantee the security at endpoints because of the characteristic nature of low computational power at IoT nodes.
+3.1.2.
+Integrity.
+The IoT is based on exchanging data and information between many different types of devices, which is why it is important to ensure accuracy of the data; that data is being received from the right sender as well as to ensure that the data is not tampered with during the process of transmission due to intended or unintended interference.
+The integrity feature can be imposed by maintaining end-to-end security in IoT communications.
+The data traffic is typically managed by the use of firewalls and protocols, but these mechanisms do not necessarily guarantee the integrity at endpoints in IoT because of the low computational power at IoT nodes that do not support these mechanisms well.

-3) Availability
+3.1.3.
+Availability.
 The vision of IoT is to connect as many smart devices as possible.
 The users of the IoT should have all the data available whenever they need it.
 However data is not the only component that is used in the IoT; devices and services must also be reachable and available when needed in a timely fashion in order to achieve the expectations of IoT.

-4) Authentication
+3.1.4.
+Authentication.
 Each object in the IoT must be able to clearly identify and authenticate other objects.
-However, this process can be very challenging because of the nature of the IoT; many entities are involved (devices, people, services, service providers and processing units) and one other thing is that sometimes objects may need to interact with others for the first time (objects they do not know) [8].
-Because of all this, a mechanism to mutually authenticate entities in every interaction in the IoT is needed.
+However, this process can be challenging because of the nature of the IoT; many entities are involved (devices, people, services, service providers and processing units).
+In addition, sometimes objects may need to interact with other objects for the first time (objects they do not know) [8].
+Because of all this, a mechanism to mutually authenticate entities in every interaction in the IoT is required.

-5) Lightweight Solutions

-Lightweight solutions are a unique security feature that is introduced because of the limitations in the computational and power capabilities of the devices involved in the IoT.
-It is not a goal in itself rather a restriction that must be considered while designing and implementing protocols either in encryption or authentication of data and devices in IoT.
-Since these algorithms are meant to be run on IoT devices with limited capabilities, so they ought to be compatible with the device capabilities.
+3.1.5.
+Lightweight Solutions.
+All of the security goals mentioned earlier are not unique to IoT, although it may add special features and restrictions to each of them.
+However, in general confidentiality, integrity, availability and authentication are considered as basic goals in every computer or network security.
+Lightweight solutions on the other hand is a unique security feature that is introduced because of the limitations in the computational and power capabilities of the devices involved in the IoT.
+It is not a goal in itself but rather a restriction that be considered while designing must and implementing protocols either in encryption or authentication of data and devices in IoT.
+Since these algorithms or mechanisms are meant to be run on IoT devices with limited capabilities, so they ought to be compatible with device capabilities.